aws-samples/aws-serverless-shopping-cart/README.md

 ### Clean Up
 Delete the CloudFormation stacks created by this project.
-One is named "CartApp", and then there are 3 with names starting with "aws-serverless-shopping-cart-".
+There are 3 of them, with names starting with "aws-serverless-shopping-cart-".

 ## License